jeffThompson/CreativeProgramming1/Week01_DrawingBasics/README.md

 ### DELIVERABLES
 * Sketch that runs at `600x600px` or resizes to fit the browser window
-* Upload link to your code in the P5JS editor to Canvas by 9am on the due date (if you're working with an external editor, just copy/paste the code into the P5JS editor)
+* Upload link to your code in the `P5JS` editor to Canvas by 12pm EST on the due date (if you're working with an external editor, just copy/paste the code into the `P5JS` editor)

-(If you have any technical issues with the P5JS Editor, Canvas, etc don't wait until the last minute!
+(If you have any technical issues with the `P5JS` Editor, Canvas, etc don't wait until the last minute!
 Please email me right away or pop into my office hours.
 Technical difficulties are not an excuse for late work, plus then you don't figure out what went wrong!)

 ### STRETCH GOALS